Anarchism in Romania: Anarchism in contemporary Romania

 In 1989, the Socialist Republic of Romania was overthrown by the Romanian Revolution, which culminated in the trial and execution of Nicolae and Elena Ceaușescu.
 Anarchism experienced a revival following the constitution of Romania as a democratic republic.
-Contemporary Romanian anarchism first grew out of the punk subculture, developing a notably prominent following in the Wallachian city of Timisoara and the Banatian city of Craiova.
+Contemporary Romanian anarchism first grew out of the punk subculture, developing a notably prominent following in the Banatian city of Timisoara and the Wallachian city of Craiova.
 The extension of internet access brought with it a number of online anarchist publications, including URA: Ura și Razboiul și Anarhia (Hate & War & Anarchy) and Dragostea Uchide (Love Kills), published by the Timisoara Aactiv-ist Collective and the Craiova Anarcho-Front.
 Romanian anarchist groups subsequently developed links with anarchist movements in neighboring countries, such as Hungary and Serbia, while some have adopted the tactics of the American anarchist movement, including the Critical Mass and Food Not Bombs.

 During the 2000s, a number of anarchists began organizing in Romania for the first time after the revolution.
 The anarchists occupied several squats, they organized a "Food Not Bombs" campaign (distributing free vegetarian food in poor neighbourhoods), they spread fliers against fast-food and ripped Neo-Nazi posters from public places.
 In a few instances (in Bucharest and Timișoara), there have been fights with the Noua Dreaptă Neo-Nazis, who had gone into their underground clubs during concerts.

 In November 2006, a number of 100 anarchists participated in the first anti-fascist march in Bucharest, holding red and black banners.
 In June 2007, a group of 20 anarchists showed up at a march against homosexuality organized the Neo-Nazi organization Noua Dreaptă, but they were arrested by the gendarmes for holding an unauthorized protest.